mhaowork/amblegpt/README.md

 ## Installationo

 ### Preparation
-0. AmbleGPT utilizes the OpenAI API, and you will need to configure it with your own OpenAI API key.
-See the OpenAI API cost section (#TODO) to understand the financial implications.
+0. AmbleGPT utilizes the OpenAI API, and you will need to configure it with your own OpenAI API key which will cost a bit money.
+For example, it costs 0.01 USD to process a video clip around 30s currently, assuming sampling frames every 3 seconds resulting in 10 frames.

 1. Clone this repository and create your `.env` file for configurations in the folder.
 You can copy the existing example file like below:
     ```shell